Two-dimensional models of type theory: Intensional, extensional and two-dimensional type theory

 The type theory we investigate in this paper lies between the intensional theory of~\S \ref{intensional} and the extensional theory of~\S \ref{extensional}.
 We denote it by \mlt, and call it \emph{two-dimensional type theory}, because as we will see, it has a natural semantics in two-dimensional categories.
 It is obtained by augmenting intensional type theory with the rules of Tables~\ref{fig2}~and~\ref{fig3}.
 These provide restricted versions of the equality reflection rules (Table~\ref{fig2}) and the function extensionality rules (Table~\ref{fig3}).
 To motivate the rules in Table~\ref{fig2}, we introduce the notion of a discrete type.
 We say that $\Gamma \t A\ \ty$ is \emph{discrete} if the judgements

 are derivable.
 Thus the intensional theory says that no types need be discrete; the extensional theory says that all types are discrete; and the two-dimensional theory says that all identity types are discrete.
-Note that although two-dimensional type theory suffers from the same proof-theoretic deficiencies of the extensional theory, it does so in a less severe manner: indeed, only those types of $\mlt$ in whose construction the identity types have been used have undecidable definitional equality.
-As we ascend to higher-dimensional variants of type theory, this undecidability will be pushed further and further up the hierarchy of constructible types; but it is only in the limit---which is intensional type theory---that we regain decidability at all types.
+Note that although two-dimensional type theory suffers from the same proof-theoretic deficiencies of the extensional theory, it does so in a less severe manner: indeed, only those types of $\mlt$ in whose construction the identity types have been used will have undecidable definitional equality.
+As we ascend to higher-dimensional variants of type theory, this undecidability will be pushed further and further up the hierarchy of iterated identity types; but it is only in the limit---which is intensional type theory---that we regain complete decidability.

 The necessity of the rules in Table~\ref{fig3} will become clear when we reach~\S\ref{depprodssec}.
 We require them in order to obtain a satisfactory notion of two-dimensional categorical model, in which dependent product formation is right adjoint to substitution (in a suitably weak $2$-categorical sense).
 The first of the rules in Table~\ref{fig3} is a propositional version of the function extensionality principle of \S\ref{extensional}; whilst the second and the third express coherence properties of the first.
 To understand the third rule we must first explain the symbol $\ast$ appearing in it.
 It is a definable constant which expresses that two propositionally equal elements of a $\Pi$-type are pointwise propositionally equal.
 Explicitly, it satisfies the following introduction and computation rules: